waggonerjake/blog/src/data/blog/workbench.md

   <figcaption class="text-center">My Workbench</figcaption>
 </figure>

 For starters, I am mostly happy with this workbench, it gets the job done.
 However, the bench top should probably be replaced.
-As of now, it is just 4 2x8s cut to length and equal width which would be fine except the boards I got were not very good quality and are warped thus leading to a non-flat bench top.
+As of now, it is just 4 2x8s cut to length and equal width.
+Normally, this would be fine except the boards I got were not very good quality and are warped, thus leading to a non-flat bench top.
 I think if (when?)
 I redo the top I will just replace it with 3/4" plywood instead.

 ## Inspiration